 OTC Markets Group's Policy Regarding Caveat Emptor

-- Promotion/Spam without Adequate Current Information — The security is being promoted to the public, but adequate current information about the issuer has not been made available to the public.
-OTC Markets believes adequate current information must be publicly available during any period when a security is the subject of ongoing promotional activities having the effect of encouraging trading of the issuer's securities.
-At such instances, as a matter of policy, when adequate current information is not made available, OTC Markets will label the security as "Caveat Emptor."
-Promotional activities may include spam email, unsolicited faxes or news releases, whether they are published by the issuer or a third party.
+- Promotion/Spam without Adequate Current Information — The security is being promoted to the public, but adequate current information about the company has not been made available to the public.
+Adequate current information must be publicly available during any period when a security is the subject of ongoing promotional activities.
+At such instances, as a matter of policy, when adequate current information is not made available, OTC Markets Group will label the security as "Caveat Emptor."
+Promotional activities may include spam email, unsolicited faxes or news releases, whether they are published by the company or a third party

 - Investigation of Fraud or Other Criminal Activities — There is an investigation of fraudulent or other criminal activity involving the company, its securities or insiders.
-When OTC Markets becomes aware of such investigation, the companies’ securities may be subject to Caveat Emptor.
+When OTC Markets Group becomes aware of such investigation, the company’s securities may be subject to Caveat Emptor

-- Undisclosed Corporate Actions — The security or issuer is the subject of a corporate action, such as a reverse merger, stock split, or name change, without adequate current information being publicly available.
+- Undisclosed Corporate Actions — The security or company is the subject of a corporate action, such as a reverse merger, stock split, or name change, without adequate current information being publicly available

-- Unsolicited Quotes — The security has only been quoted on an unsolicited basis since it entered the public markets and the issuer has not made adequate current information available to the public.
+- Unsolicited Quotes — The security has only been quoted on an unsolicited basis since it entered the public markets and the company has not made adequate current information available to the public

-- Other Public Interest Concern — OTC Markets has determined that there is a public interest concern regarding the security.
-Such concerns may include but are not limited to promotion, spam or disruptive corporate actions even when adequate current information is available.
+- Other Public Interest Concern — OTC Markets Group has determined that there is a public interest concern regarding the security.
+Such concerns may include but are not limited to promotion, spam or disruptive corporate actions even when adequate current information is available

 When Does Caveat Emptor Get Removed?

-Generally, OTC Markets will remove Caveat Emptor designation once the security meets the qualifications for OTC Pink Current Information or OTCQB and we are satisfied that there is no longer a public interest concern, typically no sooner than 30 days.
-For information on how to qualify for the OTC Pink Current Information tier, please visit the Upgrade Your OTC Tier page.
-In order to qualify for the OTCQB marketplace, SEC Reporting companies must be current in required SEC filings.
-During the time it is labeled Caveat Emptor, any stock that is not in OTC Pink Current Information or OTCQB will also have its quotes blocked on www.otcmarkets.com.
+Generally, OTC Markets Group will remove the Caveat Emptor designation once the company meets the qualifications for OTC Pink Current Information or OTCQB and has displayed that there is no longer a public interest concern, typically no sooner than 30 days.
+For information on how to qualify for the OTC Pink Current Information marketplace designation, please visit the Upgrade to OTC Pink Current page.
+In order to qualify for the OTCQB marketplace, companies must be SEC reporting and current in their required SEC filings.
+During the time it is labeled Caveat Emptor, the security will also have its quotes blocked on www.otcmarkets.com.